Content Threat Removal

-Content Threat Removal (CTR) is a cybersecurity technology intended to defeat the threat posed by handling digital content in cyberspace.
-Unlike other defences, including antivirus software and sandboxed execution, it does not rely on being able to detect threats.
+Content Threat Removal (CTR) is a cybersecurity technology intended to defeat the threat posed by handling digital content in the cyberspace.
+Unlike other defenses, including antivirus software and sandboxed execution, CTR does not rely on being able to detect threats.
 Similar to Content Disarm and Reconstruction, CTR is designed to remove the threat without knowing whether it has done so and acts without knowing if data contains a threat or not.

 Detection strategies work by detecting unsafe content, and then blocking or removing that content.
 Content that is deemed safe is delivered to its destination.
 In contrast, Content Threat Removal assumes all data is hostile and delivers none of it to the destination, regardless of whether it is actually hostile.
 Although no data is delivered, the business information carried by the data is delivered using new data created for the purpose.

 Threat

-Advanced attacks continuously defeat defences that are based on the detection.
-These are often referred to as zero-day attacks, because as soon as they are discovered attack detection mechanisms must be updated to identify and neutralise the attack, and until they are, all systems are unprotected.
-These attacks succeed because attackers are skilled in finding new ways of evading detection.
+Advanced attacks continuously defeat defenses that are based on detection.
+These are often referred to as zero-day attacks, because as soon as they are discovered attack detection mechanisms must be updated to identify and neutralize the attack, and until they are, all systems are unprotected.
+These attacks succeed because attackers find new ways of evading detection.
 Polymorphic code can be used to evade the detection of known unsafe data and sandbox detection allows attacks to evade dynamic analysis.